 Mental Readiness Exercise

-(I have a male partner)
+(I have a female partner)

 2 – Begin each practice session by reminding yourself that today, your partner may say or do something that you might not like or agree with today.

-3 – Given what you know about the upcoming day, picture a hypothetical scenario involving a real topic that your partner might get upset with you about or that you might get upset with him about.
+3 – Given what you know about the upcoming day, picture a hypothetical scenario involving a real topic that your partner might get upset with you about or that you might get upset with her about.

 4 – Picture the thing(s) that your partner might say or do that would be frustrating or annoying.